Abe Vigoda: Career

 Vigoda began acting while in his 20s, working with the American Theatre Wing.
 His career as a professional actor began in 1947.

-He gained acting notability in the 1960s with his work in Broadway productions, including Marat/Sade (1967), portraying Mad Animal; The Man in the Glass Booth (1968), portraying Landau; Inquest (1970); and Tough to Get Help (1972), portraying Abraham Lincoln.
+He gained acting notability in the late 1960s and early 1970s with his work in Broadway productions, including Marat/Sade (1967), portraying Mad Animal; The Man in the Glass Booth (1968), portraying Landau; Inquest (1970); and Tough to Get Help (1972), portraying Abraham Lincoln.

 His best known film role is that of Salvatore Tessio in The Godfather (1972).
-He also appeared briefly in The Godfather Part II in a flashback sequence at the end of the film.
-According to Francis Ford Coppola's commentary on the DVD's widescreen edition, Vigoda landed the role of Tessio in an "open call", in which actors who did not have agents could come in for an audition.
+He also appeared briefly in The Godfather Part II, in a flashback sequence at the end of the film.
+According to Francis Ford Coppola's commentary on the DVD's widescreen edition, Vigoda landed the role of Tessio in an "open call", in which actors who did not have agents could come for an audition.

 He gained further fame as Phil Fish on Barney Miller, a character known for his world-weary demeanor and persistent hemorrhoids.
 Vigoda landed the role after an unusual audition, in which he unwittingly displayed that he was a perfect fit for the role:

-Vigoda's character on Barney Miller was popular, and a spin off television series, Fish, was created for him in 1977.
+Vigoda's character on Barney Miller was popular, and a spin-off television series, Fish, was created for him in 1977.
 The series, a situation comedy, ran from February 5, 1977, to May 18, 1978.

 Mistaken reports of death

 Prior to his actual death in January 2016, Vigoda was a repeated victim of mistaken death announcements.
-These led to jokes, often with Vigoda as participant.
+These led to jokes, often with Vigoda as a participant.

-In 1982 People magazine mistakenly referred to Vigoda as dead.
+In 1982, People magazine mistakenly referred to Vigoda as dead.
 At the time, Vigoda, aged 60, was performing in a stage play in Calgary.
-He took the mistake with good humor, posing for a photograph published in Variety in which he was sitting up in a coffin, holding the erroneous issue of People.
-Jeff Jarvis, a People employee at the time, said that the magazine's editors were known for "messing up" stories and one of them repeatedly inserted the phrase "the late" in reference to Vigoda, even after a researcher correctly removed it.
+He took the mistake with good humor, posing for a photograph published in Variety, in which he is sitting up in a coffin, holding the erroneous issue of People.
+Jeff Jarvis, a People employee at the time, said that the magazine's editors were known for "messing up" stories, and one of them repeatedly inserted the phrase "the late" in reference to Vigoda, even after a researcher correctly removed it.
 The erroneous version was what went to print.

-In 1987 the same mistake was made when a reporter for WWOR, Channel 9 in Secaucus, New Jersey, mistakenly referred to him as the "late Abe Vigoda".
+In 1987, the same mistake was made when a reporter for WWOR, Channel 9 in Secaucus, New Jersey, mistakenly referred to him as the "late Abe Vigoda".
 She realized and corrected her mistake the next day.

 He had been the subject of many running gags pertaining to the mistaken reports of his death.
-In 1997 Vigoda appeared in Good Burger as the character Otis, a restaurant's French fry man.
-Several jokes were made about his advanced age, including his character Otis saying, "I should've died years ago."
+In 1997, Vigoda appeared in Good Burger as the character Otis, the titular restaurant's french fry man.
+Several jokes were made about his high age, including his character Otis saying, "I should've died years ago".
 That same year, he was shopping at Bloomingdale's in Manhattan when the salesman remarked, "You look like Abe Vigoda.
 But you can't be Abe Vigoda because he's dead."
 A Late Night with David Letterman skit showed Letterman trying to summon Vigoda's ghost, but Vigoda walked in and declared, "I'm not dead yet, you pinhead!"